DigitalDsntHurt/eng-gym/JSAlgosDataStructuresMasterclass/4-recursion.md

 ```
 High-level summary:
 - Helper method recursion is a patterns where a non-recursive outer functions calls an inner function that is recursive

+## Pure Recursion Tips
+* for arrays, use methods like slice, concat, spread that make copies of arrays so we don't mutate them
+* same idea with strings but strings are immutable so we'll need to use methods like slice, substr or substring to make copies
+* for objects use Object.assign or the spread operator